THEMIXT/staff/Alt-Accounts-Detection.md

 - `/altwhitelist list pagenumber` PageNumber is optional.

 This will add or remove certain user combinations from the whitelist.
 When added to the whitelist this users combination will never trigger a detection event.
+Adding a combination to the whitelist tells the system that these 2 accounts are not alts.